BernsiD/repyti/Readme.md

 Since this is a non-profit project, updates will take time because i have a full-time job.
 Help and contribution would be appreciated.
+For contact mail to bernsiaut@gmail.com

 Have Fun
 BernsiD